Wednesday March 17, 2010

 Could it be that you haven’t been punished for the mistake or had it recognized by your Dominant as an issue?
 Many times guilt can make the punishment work harder than it needs to, it can take a small mistake and make it a huge one.
 Allow your Dominant to know what you are feeling and release the responsibility of that mistake.

 Punishment is a good way to resolve not only the problem but the guilt involved.
-I know on many occasions I asked to be punished for something I did that he didn’t consider punish-worthy just because I had a lot of guilt behind it.
+I know on many occasions I asked to be punished for something I did that he didn't consider punish-worthy just because I had a lot of guilt behind it.
 The punishment was a way of purifying my emotions.
-It is possible that you are unconciously asking for resolution to come from someone else.
+It is possible that you are unconsciously asking for a resolution to come from someone else.

 Affirmations